Revenge porn: Background

 In the 1980s, Hustler magazine began a monthly feature of reader-submitted images of naked women called "Beaver Hunt".
 Beaver Hunt photographs were often accompanied by details about the woman, like her hobbies, her sexual fantasies, and sometimes her name.
 Not all of the women featured in Beaver Hunt submitted their own images and several women sued the magazine for publishing their photographs without their permission, or without verifying information on forged consent forms.

 Two decades later, Italian researcher Sergio Messina identified "realcore pornography", a new genre consisting of images and videos of ex-girlfriends distributed through Usenet groups.
 In 2008, amateur porn aggregator XTube began receiving complaints that pornographic content had been posted without subjects' consent.
 Several sites began staging consensual pornography to resemble revenge porn, as well as hosting "authentic" user-submitted content.

 Revenge porn began garnering international media attention when Hunter Moore launched the website IsAnyoneUp in 2010.
-The site featured user-submitted pornography, and was one of the first sites to adopt the model initiated by Beaver Hunt: IsAnyoneUp often included identifying information, such as the subjects' names, employers, addresses and links to social networking profiles.
+The site featured user-submitted images, and was one of the first sites to adopt the model initiated by Beaver Hunt: IsAnyoneUp often included identifying information, such as the subjects' names, employers, addresses and links to social networking profiles.
 Activist Charlotte Laws was the first person to speak out against Moore and one of the first people to publicly support revenge porn victims.
 This prompted backlash from some of Moore's devotees, who stalked Laws and sent her death threats.
 Laws became known around the world as the "Erin Brockovich of revenge porn" and she was one of the first activists to meet with legislators in an effort to get laws passed against revenge porn.

 In February 2015, the social media site and online bulletin board Reddit announced a change to its privacy policy to ban the posting of sexually explicit content without the consent of those depicted.
 The announcement was made after a company meeting at which the issue of "illicit pornography—pictures and video—was a burning one".
 In March 2015, Twitter followed suit with new rules to address the posting of unauthorized content and specifically revenge porn.
 Starting March 11 of that year, Twitter stated it would immediately remove "any 'link to a photograph, video, or digital image of you in a state of nudity or engaged in any act of sexual conduct' that has been posted without consent."
 According to a Washington Post article, the changes were in response to growing concerns "that [Twitter] has not done enough to prevent bad behavior on its site."

 In June 2015, Google announced it would remove links to revenge porn on request.
 Microsoft followed suit in July.
 Both have placed forms on-line for victims to complete.
 Together the two organizations account for nearly 90% of the internet search market in the U.S.

 The term "revenge porn" is controversial because those who share images without permission may be motivated by profit, notoriety, entertainment, or other goals besides revenge; and because not all visual depictions of nudity or sexual activity are pornographic.